aquarapid/vitess_examples/tls/securing_vitess.md

 ## vttablet to MySQL

-vttablet communications to MySQL are often via local unix socket or via a TCP connection on localhost.
-In a case like this, it is probably unnecessary to configure encryption between vttablet and MySQL, since the traffic never leaves the local machine/VM.
+A common Vitess deployment model is to co-locate vttablet and MySQL on the same host/VM/container.
+In a case like this, vttablet connectivity to MySQL will be via local unix socket or TCP connection on localhost.
+It is probably unnecessary to configure encryption between vttablet and MySQL in this case, since the traffic never leaves the local machine/VM.
 However, in some deployment models vttablet and MySQL are running on different hosts, and you may want vttablet to use TLS to speak to MySQL.
 We will not cover configuring MySQL to use TLS certificates extensively here, just the minimum.
 Please consult the MySQL documentation for further information.
 Again, we will also assume that vttablet will be using MySQL username/password client authentication.

 * Generate a server certificate for our MySQL instance using our CA: